Raj-Lab-UCSF/MISS-Pipeline/README.md

 		- **types**: Indices of cell types you want to visualize, i.e. column index of outstruct(i).corrB.
 		- **torz**: 'Tasic' or 'Zeisel', whichever scRNAseq study is to be used.
 		- **elbowind**: Index of the chosen elbow value in the ng_param_list vector of all tested nG parameter values.
 To get the nG parameter value associated with the elbow index, simply do either ng_param_list(elbowind) or outstruct(elbowind).nGen.
 Default is 582.
-		- **xfax**: Multiplier on the number of points visualized per voxel relative to input data scale.
+		- **xfac**: Multiplier on the number of points visualized per voxel relative to input data scale.
 Default is 1.
 		- **savenclose**: logical flag that, when true, saves axial, coronal, sagittal, and/or custom views as low-compression .tiff files and then closes the MATLAB figure.
 Default is 0.
 		- **voxthresh**: Percentile of voxels thresholded as above desired minimum signal for visualization.
 Written in decimal.
 Default is 1.
 		- **cmap_range**: The colormap for each cell type indicated in types.
 Should be a cell array of 2x3 vectors n types long.
 Default is for 1 type and is [0 0 0; 1 1 1].